freebsdk/fsharp_grpc/README.md

 # fsharp_grpc
-Grpc example for F# language
+Grpc example written in F# language by freebsdk